 Digital Tools and Services

-Panopto recordings are not made automatically based on timetable information and require an intervention by you to make them happen.
-Firstly, they can be pre-scheduled by request in all teaching rooms, using the form on the webpage above or by contacting the IT Service Desk on 22222.
-Secondly, you can also manually record a session in any classroom using the Panopto recorder application which is available on the desktop.
+Leeds Beckett has an opt-in service; lecture recordings do not take place automatically, they require an intervention by you to make them happen.
+They can be pre-scheduled by request, via the IT Services Self-service portal at selfservice.leedsbeckett.ac.uk or by contacting the IT Service Desk on 22222.
+Alternatively, you can record a session yourself in any classroom using the Panopto recorder application which is available on the desktop.
 The default set up is the recording of the desktop screen, slides and voice.
-The system can also record video with the addition of a webcam, but this is not a requirement.
+Most teaching spaces now have document cameras installed, and this can also be recorded.
+The system can also record video if required, with the addition of a webcam, or a camcorder used with an HDMI capture device (available from the Media Loans desks in the libraries).

-In addition to this, there are some other online tools that can stream a teaching session live and record it, such as Google Hangouts on-air and Adobe Connect.
+In addition to Panopto, there are some other online tools that can stream a teaching session live and record it, such as Adobe Connect and Skype for Business.

 Adobe Connect is also an online synchronous lecture tool that allows staff to conduct a webinar or online session which can also be recorded and shared at a later date.